-- 1. Select Tools > Edit Macro . - 2.
+- 1. Select Tools > Edit Macro, then select a Rumba+ macro. - 2.
 On the lower toolbar, click the File Transfer Send icon or the File Transfer Receive icon depending on whether you want to send or receive a file. - 3.
-Configure the file transfer as needed, then click OK. - 4.
-On the Macro Editor toolbar, select File > Save. - 5.
+Configure the file transfer as needed, then click OK. - On the Macro Editor toolbar, select File > Save. - 5.
 Give the macro a name, then click OK.